barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/test-points-img7107.jpg)

-<h3>Step 8: Testing Feather M4 Express</h3>
+### Step 8: Testing Feather M4 Express

 Test the Feather before using it.
 By testing first, we ensure it's functional before permanently installing it.
 After soldering it in place, it will be very difficult to remove.

 To test a Feather, plug a standard micro-USB cable into the onboard connector; the lights should show activity.

 * If this is a new Feather, it comes with a factory program that blinks the NeoPixel LED in *green* as a simple "hello world" program. <br>![](img/feather-test-img7081.jpg)

 * If this is *not* a new Feather, you can replace its programming.
 Get the [Blinky](https://learn.adafruit.com/adafruit-arduino-lesson-2-leds/blinking-the-led) demo program to blink the *red* LED, then compile and install the program using the Arduino workbench. <br>![](img/feather-test-img7425.jpg)

-<h3>Step 9: Installing Feather M4 Express</h3>
+### Step 9: Installing Feather M4 Express

 The Feather comes with two 16-pin header strips loose in the package.
 Take one 16-pin strip and break off 4 pins so it exactly matches the Feather's pinout: one 12-pin strip, and one 16-pin strip.

 Keep the small 4-pin piece that you separated.
 We'll use all of them later: two pins for the barometric sensor, two pins for the display.